 The entrance is not allowed but a private tour can be arranged.
 Most of the visitors just take pictures of its beautiful façade and take time to snack at a local café out there that serves chin – chin (small pastry balls that are flavored with sugar and spices).

-The great Niger River winds through dense tropical forest before splitting up into a broad and swampy delta.
+winds through dense tropical forest before splitting up into a broad and swampy delta.
 It is Africa’s third longest river.

 A common scene on the river is the presence of logs that are lashed together for transportation down the Nigeria River.
 Forests of valuable and tropical hardwoods cover about 15 percent of the country.